PlayingNumbers/Complete-Newsletter-Guide/README.md

 The downside is that formatting one post for four different platforms is tedious and often breaks images/spacing.

-To solve this, I am building **[Newsletter Hero](https://www.newsletterhero.ai/)**.
-It is a unified editor that allows you to write your newsletter **once** and publish it to Beehiiv, Substack, Medium, and LinkedIn simultaneously with perfect formatting.
 ---

 <h2 id="5-deliverability-getting-into-the-inbox">5.
 Deliverability: Getting into the Inbox</h2>